Code-Institute-Submissions/my-online-portfolio/README.md

 ## Testing

 * There are three methods i used to thest my webpage.
 1. **People:** I know a few people that happen to be recruiters and at the top of their game.
 I sent them the link to my website and to ask them to play around with the page and tell me how they think it is.
+I hve also sent my webste on slack in the peer-review section, I have gotten replies about my grammer which i have fixed other than that i got a reply saying all the links seem to be working and its a nice website.
 2. **Computer/Laptop:** I tested the webpage on an iMAC and Windows Desktop and both seem to have my website working perfectly well.
 I tryed the laptop that i have been coding on which is a small 11 inch HP Pavilion Laptop  and seems to be working perfectly fine.
 3. **Phones/iPad:** All the people i had sent it to where iPhone and Android users and all seems to be well there to.